Walk B: Arlington Heights South (including Robbins Park)

 Paul Revere Road

 Paul Revere and William Dawes rode on this road in 1775 on their way to Lexington to warn that the British we're coming.
-The road may seem like a diversion from Mass Ave, but this was the path that the main Boston to Concord road took, because it was too rocky on the corresponding stretch of today's Mass Ave (see Mile 8).
+The road may seem like a diversion from Mass Ave, but this was the path that the main Boston to Concord road took, because it was too rocky on the corresponding stretch of today's Mass Ave - "the foot of the rocks".

 Carved in 1790, after the revolutionary war, this historic milestone denotes the point at which the historic road from Boston to Concord was 8 miles from Boston (probably from the Old State House).
 The road was realigned (to roughly the current alignment of Massachusetts Avenue) in 1811, bypassing the marker.
 That probably saved the marker.
 [22: Milestone (Arlington, Massachusetts)]